 Political, social, cultural, and literary development of ancient Greece.
 May be repeated for credit with different content: typically alternates between early period (Bronze Age through Persian Wars) and late (Athenian Empire through Alexander the Great and the Hellenistic World).
-Cross-listed with: CLAS 021.
+Topics vary by offering; periodic offering at intervals that may exceed four years.
+Cross-listed with: HST 021.

 A mixture of political, military, social and economic history, this course will introduce students to the principal issues, events and personalities of Greek History from the Bronze Age to the end of the Persian Wars.
 Issues to be treated include political systems—specifically constitutional theory and the emergence of democracy—war, trade, colonization, imperialism, law, agriculture, geography, climate and natural resources, slavery, gender, equality and inequality, identity construction, citizenship, as well as urban and town planning.
 Primary sources include literature (Homer, Hesiod, lyric poetry, Herodotus, and Aeschylus, etc.), historical documents (inscriptions and coins), and archaeological sites and artifacts (pottery, metals, and building materials).
 One aim of this course is to understand the development of historical writing, the deliberate recording of events within a narrative framework.
 Students will study and evaluate a variety of primary sources and should be prepared both to question these sources and to scrutinize modern assessments of them.
-Requirement: Students may expect two-hour examinations, a research project and a final examination.
-Concentration: Europe HI02
+Cross-listed with HST 21, CLAS 121 and HST 121.

 Quizzes, three tests.